 Stem Cell Treatment for Fibrotic Liver Changes

 Liver fibrosis is a chronic condition characterized by the excessive accumulation of extracellular matrix proteins, leading to liver damage and impaired function.
-Kök hücre terapisi has emerged as a promising approach to treat fibrotic liver changes and promote liver regeneration.
-This article reviews the pathogenesis of liver fibrosis, the role of stem cells in liver regeneration, and the potential of kök hücre terapisi in treating fibrotic liver diseases.
+Kök hücre tedavisi has emerged as a promising approach to treat fibrotic liver changes and promote liver regeneration.
+This article reviews the pathogenesis of liver fibrosis, the role of stem cells in liver regeneration, and the potential of kök hücre tedavisi in treating fibrotic liver diseases.

 Pathogenesis of Liver Fibrosis